What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 Who uses Microsoft GCC?

 Microsoft GCC is typically used by US state, local, and federal government agencies, as well as contractors that handle government data but don’t require the stricter access and residency controls of GCC High.
-It supports compliance with standards like FedRAMP Moderate and CMMC Level 1.
+It supports compliance with standards like FedRAMP Moderate and CMMC Level 1 (and CMMC Level 2 is possible for CUI Basic).

 Is Microsoft GCC High FedRAMP Authorized?